Memphis and Little Rock Railroad: Post-war

 On November 1, 1865, control of the M&LR was returned to the railroad company and construction of the central section was undertaken.
 Much of the existing track had to be relaid and the Hopefield shops rebuilt.
 In 1868, the state of Arkansas provided $1.2 million to finish its construction.
 Engineering problems proved especially difficult to overcome in the lowlands between the Cache and L'Anguille Rivers.
-In 1871, the drawbridge at DeValls Bluff was finished and on April 11, 1871 the last track was completed.
+In 1871, the drawbridge at DeValls Bluff was finished and on April 11, 1871, the last track was completed.
 A newspaper reporter from New York City who made the trip from Memphis to Little Rock wrote that, "It was the roughest trip you ever saw in your life", and that the train derailed twice.
 The central and eastern sections were plagued by floods, so that in some places the track was anchored to trees on the upstream side of the roadbed.
 In the winter and spring, the eastern section was often closed down as impassible.

 The railroad defaulted after running into financial trouble, and it was sold to the Memphis and Little Rock Railway in December 1873.
 Subsequent failures resulted in sale to the Memphis and Little Rock Railroad in 1877 and the Little Rock and Memphis Railroad in 1887.
 A Mississippi River flood in April 1897 wiped out 40 miles of track in the eastern section.
 In October 1898, the railroad was sold at foreclosure for only $325,000 to the Choctaw and Memphis Railroad.
-In 1900, another sale was made to the Choctaw, Oklahoma and Gulf Railroad before it finally ended up as part of the Chicago, Rock Island and Pacific Railroad.
+In 1900, another sale was made to the Choctaw, Oklahoma and Gulf Railroad before it finally ended up as part of the Rock Island.